Naresh Sohal

-Life and career
+Early life and education

 Sohal was born in Punjab, Northern India.
 From an early age, he showed an interest in popular music, his tastes being influenced by the broadcasts of All India Radio and Radio Ceylon.
 He did not come from a musical family, but his father, Des Raj, was an Urdu poet of some reputation and poets often held gatherings at the family home in Jalandhar.
 By the time Sohal reached college - he attended DAV college, where he studied Science and Mathematics - he had acquired a harmonica and become a versatile performer of rock and roll and Indian film songs, and once entertained the President of India at a college gathering.
 He also tried his hand at composition, writing marches and waltzes for the Punjab Armed Police Band.

 It became clear that his ambitions lay outside the disciplines he studied, although he always maintained an interest in pure Physics.
 Without graduating, he made off to Bombay to seek a musical role in the film industry.
-But while he was there, he had his first encounter with Western classical music, hearting Beethoven's Eroica Symphony on the radio during the monsoon.
+But while he was there, he had his first encounter with Western classical music, hearing Beethoven's Eroica Symphony on the radio during the monsoon.
 This was a transformative experience.
 He determined to learn more about how such music was created.
 His resolve hardened when an Indian musician refused to teach him Indian classical music on the mouth organ.
 In 1962, he left India for the United Kingdom, intending to find a way to learn to write western music.